[ Printer Friendly Version ] [ Report Abuse ]

 The woman’s heart gave a very faint throb again, and Rose rocked back on her heels.
 If only she had Scorpius here.
 He would know what to do.

 He might still be in training, but he was good at what he did - really good.
-Between his Outstandings in his N.E.W.T.s in Potions, Charms, and Healing, and his generally cool-headed demeanor even in the face of a real crisis, St. Mungo’s had been ecstatic to take him on.
-If he was here, he’d probably have the woman stable (if not completely Healed) within a few minutes.
+Between his Outstandings in his N.E.W.T.s in Charms, Defense Against the Dark Arts, Medical Magic, and Potions and his generally cool-headed demeanor even in the face of a real crisis, St. Mungo’s had been ecstatic to take him on.
+If he was here, he’d probably have the woman stable (if not completely healed) within a few minutes.

 Unfortunately, the woman didn’t have Scorpius.
 She had Rose, and Rose was not very good at saving people.
-She was good at fighting, but she could barely close a cut, let alone mend the sort of injuries that this woman had sustained.
+She was good at fighting, not healing, and she felt helpless in the face of the injuries that this woman had sustained.

 If he was here...